jeremiastraub/CountNet/README.md

 ## Datasets
 This repository includes four ready-to-use datasets.
-Any new dataset requires its own data-loading function (see [datasets.py](CountNet/data/datasets.py)).
+Any new dataset requires its own derived dataset class (see [datasets.py](CountNet/data/datasets.py)).
 So far, the CountNet model could only be trained successfully on the *Mall* dataset.

 - **Mall**: has diverse illumination conditions and crowd densities.
 Moreover, the scene contained in the dataset has severe perspective distortion.
 The dataset also presents severe occlusions.
 The video sequence in the dataset consists of 2000 frames of size 640x480 with 6000 instances of labeled pedestrians split into training (1600) and evaluation set (400).
 - **UCF_CC_50**: includes a wide range of densities and diverse scenes with varying perspective distortion.
 It contains a total of 50 images with an average of 1280 individuals per image.
 Due to the limited number of images is recommended to define a cross-validation protocol for training and testing.
 However, it is currently split into training (40) and test (10) set.